ibm-cloud-docs/vpc/lb-updating-subnets.md

 # Updating subnets for existing application load balancers
 {: #alb-updating-subnets}

-You can update subnets for an {{site.data.keyword.cloud}} {{site.data.keyword.alb_full}} (ALB) by using the UI, CLI, or API.
+You can update subnets for an {{site.data.keyword.cloud}} {{site.data.keyword.alb_full}} (ALB) with the UI, CLI, or API.
 ETag support is added for the load balancer resource, and is required for any resource that allows arrays to be updated.

 ## Updating subnets for an application load balancer using the UI
 {: #alb-updating-subnets-ui}